unconed/z3-rkt/README.md

 * ditched all hacky sort-instance functions (will generalize it later)

 Old exapmles that used sort instances are not working for now.

-I only use Typed Racket to prevent simple mistakes in implementing the API.
-The embedded SMT language itself is untyped because expressions and commands can be dynamically generated.
-All SMT expressions have type `Z3:Ast`.

 Installing
 ----------